HarrisonCusack/csse4011-green-medusa/milestone/progress.md

 ## 18th of May
 - Finalised ideas around sensor integration and system design.
 - Completed block diagrams for the program logic flow.
+- Completed hardware architecture diagram.

 ## 19th of May
 - Finalised milestone components.

+## 20th of May
+- Decided on final roles for the project.